 Specialty certificate exam

-In order to be granted the postnominal, all the following conditions need to be met:
+In order to be eligible for the postnominal, all the following conditions need to be met:

 - Complete the SCE